 Chidorigafuchi Park, next to the Imperial Palace, lets you row a boat along the moat under cherry blossoms trees for a memory that will likely last a lifetime.
 Waiting times for boat rental on the weekend are brutal, so schedule this for a weekday.
-The trees are illuminated at night and their reflection on the water is truly magical.
+The trees are illuminated at night during the Chiyoda Festival and their reflection on the water is truly magical.

-Hamarikyu Gardens in Shiodome has a large field of nanohana, the flower’s Japanese name, that makes for a great photo opp.
-The entrance fee is ¥300.
+Hamarikyū Gardens in Shiodome has a large field of nanohana, the flower’s Japanese name, that makes for a great photo opp.

 If you really wanna go for fields of gold, head over to Mother Farm in Chiba, Tokyo’s neighboring prefecture, where more than 3 million canola flowers bloom until mid-April.
 Entrance to all of the farm’s attractions is ¥1,500 for adults and ¥800 for children.

 Purple and blue are the hues of May in Japan.
 As the weather gets warmer, more and more flowers pop their dainty heads out.

 Wisteria, or fuji in Japanese, is associated with nobility.
 One of the most famous places to see it in Tokyo is Kameido Tenjin Shrine in East Tokyo from late April to early May.
 There, you can also pick up lucky charms adorned with the flower that are supposed to bring good fortune for studying and academics.
 You can also go a little farther afield and visit the Ashikaga Great Wisteria Festival in Tochigi.